 The rates being proposed by GVEA results from a detailed cost-of-service analysis, as well as the policy and rate design guidelines established by GVEA’s Board of Directors.

 By Alaska law, the RCA now has a period of up to 450 days to issue a final decision in this proceeding.
-In the interim, GVEA will not be requesting any rate adjustments while this filing is before the RCA.
+In the interim, GVEA will not be requesting any interim and refundable rate adjustments while this filing is before the RCA.
+However, the Fuel and Purchased Power rate will continue to be adjusted on a quarterly basis.

 The RCA has issued a notice of GVEA’s filing and is now accepting comments.
 The following links may be helpful if you wish to learn more about this process and/or submit a comment: